explosion/thinc/website/docs/api-backends.md

 </inline-list>

-.
-Gelu or "Gaussian Error Linear Unit"
+GELU or "Gaussian Error Linear Unit"
 [(Hendrycks and Gimpel, 2016)](https://arxiv.org/abs/1606.08415) is a self-gating non-monotonic activation function similar to [`swish`](#swish): whereas [`Gelu`](#gelu) uses the CDF of the Gaussian distribution Φ for